-Typically, Chancellor's Administrative Council meets quarterly, or as needed.
+Typically, Chancellor's Administrative Council meets quarterly, or semi-annually or as needed.

 District Advisory and Planning Body

 District Consultation Council

 The District Consultation Council is the representative body designed to facilitate cross-District communication, support the governance processes at each College, and assist in District governance as described in the accreditation standards.